 Spinal Muscular Atrophy

-At UH Rainbow Babies & Children's Hospital, our dedicated specialists embrace new treatment options like this, as they strive to provide a comprehensive, team approach to the treatment and care of SMA patients of all ages.
-Historically, SMA has been considered virtually untreatable with medical management used primarily to ensure adequate nutrition and avoid or delay respiratory failure.
-With the recent approval of Spinraza, we are pleased to offer SMA patients and their families new hope.
+At University Hospitals Rainbow Babies & Children's Hospital, our dedicated specialists embrace new treatment options as they strive to provide a comprehensive, team approach to the treatment and care of SMA patients of all ages.

 What is SMA?

 The gene that causes SMA is recessive, which means that both parents must carry the abnormal gene for their children to be at risk for the disease.
 When this is true, one in four pregnancies will result in SMA.
 One in every 50 adults may be a carrier of the recessive gene.

 In patients with SMA, both copies of the survival motor neuron gene 1 (SMN1) are defective.
 As a result, these genes do not produce a protein that is required for the proper function of the nerves in the spinal cord which control muscle movement.
 Without this protein, the muscles do not receive the messages they need to move properly so they become wasted and progressively weaker.
 This can include those muscles necessary for breathing and swallowing so the condition has the potential to be life-threatening.

 Some patients may never sit or walk unaided, or, if they do learn, may lose these skills as the disease progresses.
 Cognitive function is not affected by the disease.

 SMA may become symptomatic at different stages of life and is categorized as four types: